DevHedronYT/GameDev/Python-Game-Dev/IsometricProductivity/README.md

-This was an application made for the TWT Code Jam #2, it tries to gamify the experience of working or being productive.
+This was an application made for a Code Jam, it tries to gamify the experience of working or being productive.

 ## About the Game:
 Ok, so you plant plants and then a timer starts and you havr to do something productive over that time.
 This is a gamified app made using Pygame and Python.